ualsg/ualsg.netlify.app/content/project/roofpedia/index.md

 It uses deep convolutional neural network to detect sustainable roof typologies from satellite images.
 Footprints of buildings identified with solar panels or rooftop greenery are tagged automatically, and the results are visualized above.

-{{< figure src="feature.jpg" title="Roofpedia in a nutshell." >}}
+{{< figure src="featured.jpg" title="Roofpedia in a nutshell." >}}

 ## The Roofpedia Index

-The Roofpedia Index is a measure of the penetration of sustainable roof typologies in major cities around the world.
+The Sustainable Roof Index by Roofpedia is a measure of the penetration of sustainable roof typologies in major cities around the world.
 Solar roofs and Green roofs mapped by Roofpedia are compared against the total number of buildings and areas of the buildings in a city.
 Aggregate scores are calculated for both solar and green coverage and cities are ranked with an combined score.

 The results are given in the table below.
 You may click on cities to visit them on map.